DaraOladapo/c-sharp-with-dotnet-core/starting-with-console/starting-with-console.md

 A: We declare them as variables.

 A variable is a name given to a storage area that is used to store values of various data types.
-(Ref: <https://www.guru99.com/c-sharp-variables-operator.html)>
+(Reference [here](https://www.guru99.com/c-sharp-variables-operator.html))

 A variable needs to represent a data type -simple or custom-defined.